h1j4cky/adjelly/README.md

 ### TODO
 // here put chains with module names on it - at the beginning
 // in description of each module explain what exactly is going to happen
+//If not done - add this directory to path to run it with name only
+// add to install.sh - add adjelly to path? :
+//Successfully uninstalled adversary-1.0.0
+  WARNING: The script adversary is installed in '/home/hijacky/.local/bin' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.